bahrmichael/bahrmichael.github.io/_posts/2021-09-01-dynamodb-partial-recovery.md

 This article exclusively covers DynamoDB.
 You should also be familiar with IAM, as we’ll need to revoke permissions to force the application into read only mode.

 You should also be able to rollback your application.
-Bonus points if you have a runbook how do safely roll back your application when you discover an issue.
+Bonus points if you have a runbook how to safely roll back to a previous version.

 ## How Does Partial Recovery Work

 DynamoDB has a feature called Point In Time Recovery (PITR) where the service creates continuous backups , and retains them for up to 35 days.
 We can restore a PITR backup into a NEW table.
 You can’t restore the data into an existing table.
 Instead, you need to compare and patch records yourself.
-That’s what we call partial recovery in this article.
+That’s what I'll call partial recovery.

 Partial recovery is especially interesting when we deal with large tables, where a full table restore would take significantly longer.
-With partial recovery we can decide to ignore GSIs during recovery and therefore improve the restoration time.
+With partial recovery we can decide to ignore GSIs during recovery and therefore lower the restoration time.
 We may also be able to keep the application running for customers that are not impacted by the bug.

 With the approach covered in this article we will restore the table for a point in time when the bug didn’t affect records yet, and patch the broken records in our existing table.